- What Is Pranayama?

 - Close your right nostril with your thumb and exhale through the left nostril.

-- Alternate between nostrils and repeat this exercise three to five times every day.
+- Alternate between nostrils and repeat this exercise two to five minutes every day.

 - Constrict the muscles at the back of the throat and exhale slowly through your nose

-- Place your index finger slightly above the eyebrows and cover the rest of your eyes with the other fingers
+- Place your index finger inside your ear to completely shut the ear and make a fist with the rest of your fingers.

-- Kapal Bhati Pranayama – Can be practised before pregnancies but not during the pregnancy period.
-After pregnancies, if childbirth and post-recovery go smoothly, then one can gradually incorporate the use of Kapalbhati eventually.
+7. Kapal Bhati Pranayama – After pregnancies, if childbirth and post-recovery go smoothly, then one can gradually incorporate the use of Kapalbhati eventually.

 - Sit in Padmasana pose and keep your spine erect.